Out-Law Guide | 07 Jan 2022 | 2:44 pm | 7 min. read

 Packaging that contains multiple materials but contains more plastic by weight than any other single substance will be a plastic packaging component for the purposes of the tax.
 For example, if a 10-gram item of packaging is made up of four grams of plastic, three grams of aluminium and three grams of cardboard, all 10 grams will be considered plastic packaging for the purposes of the tax.

-The producer or importer will need to be able to demonstrate to HM Revenue & Customs if a packaging component which contains plastic is not subject to the tax.
+The producer or importer will need to be able to demonstrate to HM Revenue & Customs (HMRC) that a packaging component which contains plastic is not subject to the tax.
 If they cannot demonstrate this, the component will be treated as entirely plastic.
 Records will need to be kept as to the materials used in the manufacturing of the packaging and the weight of each material.
+Draft regulations have been published for consultation which deal with methods for weighing plastic packaging components and the requirements for maintaining, producing evidence of and calculating recycled material in plastic.

 A plastic packaging component is chargeable only when it is ‘finished’.
 A component is finished if it has undergone its last substantial modification, or in cases where the last substantial modification happens when the component is packed or filled, its last substantial modification before being packed or filled.